 Southern Indian cuisine

-India is one of the best destinations for vegetarians and vegans.
+India is one of the best destinations on the planet for vegetarians and vegans.
 Though the percentage of Indians that describe themselves as total vegetarians is in decline, there are still plenty of meat-free options available around the country.
 Lentils, chickpeas, paneer (cottage cheese) and kofta are common as curry options, for example, while aloo paratha, which is a flatbread stuffed with potato and spices, is a must-try dish for meat-eaters and plant-based travellers alike.

 Of course, this is all a lot easier when you’re travelling with a local, someone who knows the language and the culture.
-If you travel with Intrepid, you’ll have a local leader who can help you decipher menus and recommend good plant-based choices.
+If you travel with Intrepid, you’ll have a local leader who can help you decipher menus and recommend the tastiest plant-based choices.